RyuZhihao123/Simple_Physics/README.md

 However, for some specific conditions that require to process **free-form, manifold objects**, we have to devise and adopt a more plausible method.
 No doubt such kind of methods must be time-cosuming.
 Here, we provide a way much simple inplementation for detect the collision among the free-form meshs (we take the efficiency into account as much as posible).

+### Not yet finished!!!!

+1. add textures.
+2. bug (sometimes the ball might fly out of the container. check the `intersectTriangle`)